Growing Up in the Universe: Part 3: Climbing Mount Improbable

+Dawkins returns to camouflage by showing that even a slight resemblance to a stick is adaptative, and can be selected for.
+So it is that a stick insect can evolve.

 Part 4: The Ultraviolet Garden

-Dawkins begins by relating the story of asking a little girl "what she thought flowers were 'for'."
-Her response is anthropocentric, that flowers are there for our benefit.
+Dawkins recalls asking a little girl "what she thought flowers were 'for'."
+She said that flowers are there for our benefit.
 Dawkins points out that many people throughout history have thought that the natural world existed for our benefit, with examples from Genesis and other literature.
-Author Douglas Adams, who is sitting in the audience, is called to read a relevant passage from his novel The Restaurant at the End of the Universe.
+Douglas Adams, who is sitting in the audience, is called to read a relevant passage from his novel The Restaurant at the End of the Universe.

-Dawkins then asks his audience to put off the idea that the natural world exists for our benefit.
-He considers the question of flowers seen through the eyes of bees and other pollinators, and performs a series of demonstrations which use ultraviolet light to excite fluorescence in various substances.